 70 South Fruit St.

 Concord, New Hampshire

-Saturday, July 21, 9 AM will be the start of the 51st Bill Luti 5-Miler from Memorial Field in Concord.
+Saturday, July 17, 2021, 8 AM (new time!) will be the start of the 54th Bill Luti 5-Miler from Memorial Field in Concord.
+This year's event will offer both in-person and virtual options.
+Coach Luti, who passed away in December of 2019 at the age of 98 was passionate about coaching youth and lifetime fitness.
+So we are encouraging as many people as possible to enter and run the race in person on July 17th, or virtually between July 3-18, as a tribute to him.
+If you race virtually, please post your time on our official race results board.
+Feel free to take pictures and post them as well and to invite friends to participate.
 Don't miss being a part of one of the oldest races in New England!
-This is the seventh race in the Capital Area Race Series as well as a part of the New Hampshire Grand Prix.
+This is the fourth race in the 2021 Northeast Delta Dental Capital Area Race Series.
 The race is a genuine classic featuring a certified loop course that passes through the scenic St. Paul's School campus.

-NEW this year, there will be an early bib and shirt pickup at the Concord Runner's Alley store.
-Come by on Thursday the 19th, between 4:00 and 7:00 or Friday 4:00 to 6:00 and avoid the lines on race morning!
+Again this year, there will be an early bib and shirt pickup at the Concord Runner's Alley store.
+Details will be sent to you by email as we near July 17.

 You may register online through 9:00 AM, Thursday July 15 for only $20 (plus a processing fee) and a guaranteed race t-shirt.
 Entries received by July 7 (online or receipt of paper entry) are guaranteed their shirt size.
 After the 7th, sizes will be matched on a first come basis as supplies last.
 Due to Covid-19 precautions there will be no race day signups.